Who am I

 We thought carefully and hard about this and decided that what we really need was shop support for our customers.
 We wanted to be able to refer Ride Ottawa clients to shops that provide great service, as quickly as possible to get them out on the trails riding.

 We learned very quickly that riders who take a lesson get very excited about their new skills and then often want to upgrade their bikes and parts for more performance.
 From out first lessons we had riders asking us about bikes, hydration packs, tires, brakes, dropper posts, clothing, helmets and everything else bike related.
-Our shop partners take these referrals seriously and have already seen some good referral sales through our working relationships.
+Our shop partners take these referrals seriously and work hard to deliver great service, fast to get riders back out on the trails.

 Feel free to tap Ride Ottawa for buying advice.
 We ride brands and bikes that are available through local dealers and we work,our parts and equipment hard.
 We can tell you what works for us.
 And we will continue to work with and recommend solid bike stores that can deliver great customer service.